hamelsmu/notes/docs/k8s/index.md

 Furthermore, I'm not suggesting that data scientists become K8s administrators.
 That is a very involved task and worthy of its own role.
 However, we can use managed cloud services and some basic knowledge to get far.
 That's why I'm teaching a course on this topic: [Kubernetes for Data Scientists](#course-k8s-for-data-scientists).

-## Course: K8s For Data Scientists
+## Course: K8s for Data Scientists

 TODO